glFusion/banner/README.md

 Enter the maximum number of ads to be shown in sideblocks for "block"-type ads.

 ### Display Control
-#### Show Ads in Admin Pages?
-Select "Yes" to have banners shown in admin pages (those under the /admin/ URL).
-Normally this should be set to "No".

 #### IP Addresses and User-Agents to not be shown ads
 To keep from inflating your impression counts you can enter multiple IP addresses and User-Agent strings here.
 Page requests from any of these addresses or containing any of these user-agent strings will not be shown ads.

-#### Show Ads to the Ad Owner or Ad Administrators?
-Select "Yes" if the ad owner or administrator should be shown their own ads.

 #### Count Clicks Made by the Ad Owner or Administrator?
 These should almost certainly be set to "No" except for initial testing.